Payment options for transfer duty

 See below for more detail on these payment methods.

-Registered self assessors can also set up direct payments through our online lodgement system, OSR Online.
+Registered self assessors can also set up direct payments through our online lodgement system, QRO Online.

 Make sure you use the correct biller codes and reference numbers when paying, or your payment may not be processed correctly and unpaid tax interest or penalties may apply.